 Additional EQ shaping includes Punch, Mid-shift and Bright controls for some extra flexibility.
 There is also Peavey’s patented Psychoacoustic low-end bass enhancement, which helps to add a little low end while not stressing your speakers too much.

 If your idea of a great metal bass tone is loud, clear and punchy then I’d give this amp a look, especially if you don’t like the thought of lugging a lot of heavy gear around.

 The amps listed above are my top picks when it comes to the best bass amps for metal, but there are others out there.
 In fact, there are lots of others out there, which is why I suggest doing your own research and seeing what you can dig up.
 The right amp for one player is not necessarily a good choice for another, so it is important to blaze your own trail and find the best amplifier for your own taste.

-With that said, here are few more recommendations you may wish to check out.
+With that said, here are a few more recommendations you may wish to check out.
 Consider them honorable mentions that didn’t make my main list for one reason or another.

 - Fender Rumble 500 Head: I love Fender bass amps, and I love the Rumble Series.
-In fact, my little bass practice amp that I use most often these is an older model Rumble 15.
-I think the Rumble 500 is well worth a look as a bass amp for metal, and the only reason it didn’t make my main list is because I was limiting myself to three.
+In fact, my little bass practice amp that I use most often is an older model Rumble 15.
+I think the Rumble 500 is well worth a look as a bass amp for metal, and the only reason it didn’t make my main list is that I was limiting myself to three.

 - Bugera Veyron BV1001M: Yeah, I know.
 I have heard all the Bugera hate, and frankly I’m on the fence, but I think this amp is worth mentioning.
 Ultimately, I think if you can get good gear for a good price, why not at least check it out?
-In the case of the Bugera Veyron BV1001M you get a 2,000 watt bass amp for well under $500.
+In the case of the Bugera Veyron BV1001M, you get a 2,000-watt bass amp for well under $500.
 Holy moly!

 More on the Bugera Veyron